Anomalous-Sentiment/sinoalice-nightmare-sequencer/README.md

 # sinoalice-nightmare-sequencer
+**NOTE: This project will no longer be maintained due to SINoALICE Global ending service on 15 November 2023, and will likely serve little use going into the future.
+Feel free to take the code and adapt it for JP use if you wish.**

 A personal project to create a tool to plan nightmares in colosseum for the game SINoALICE.

 Heavy inspiration taken from SINoaLICE Nightmare Planner by Eucellia, which can be found at this link: